WarriorErik/FullSailUniversityProjects/README.md

 # FullSailUniversityProjects
 These files contain a majority of all the projects I have built while at school. the files consist of the languages I used, ranging from c++, c#, python, Java, and sql.
-With Java, I am currently working on a private repo for Echelon Fitness, a software company based in Florida.
-However, Java is my favorite and strongest language.
+With Java, however, I am currently working on a private repo, which I cannot share,  for Echelon Fitness, a software company based in Florida.
+However, Java is my favorite and most proficient t language.